THROUGH THE PAGES OF HISTORY...

-During 1731-1753, the Church of the Holy Spirit was built with premises for the Jesuit college - this is how the famous historical and architectural complex, known as the “Kremenets Lyceum" or "Lyceum Building”, was built.
-And the Jesuit College - a prestigious educational institution of that time - functioned during 1756-1773.
+During the years 1731-1753, the Church of the Holy Spirit with premises for the Jesuit College was built - this is how the famous historical and architectural complex, known as the "buildings of the Kremenets Lyceum" or "Lyceum building", appeared.
+And the Jesuit College - a prestigious educational institution of those times - functioned during 1756-1773.

 The library of the school consisted of more than a thousand titles of books of fundamental importance, more than 400 titles of student textbooks and manuals, in addition - literature of economic and commercial content, various periodicals.

-The cultural life of the lyceum was rich: the school theater worked, the symphony orchestra was famous for its performances, there was a society of photographers, headed by the famous photographer of that time Henryk Germanovich; The magazine Zhyttia Kremenetske was published, and books of its own authorship were published, in particular, Kremenets and Kremenets Lyceum in 1920-1935.
-The contingent of students approached 900 people.
+The cultural life of the lyceum was rich: there was a school theater, a symphony orchestra was famous for its performances, a society of photographers headed by the famous photographer of the time Henrik Germanovich; the magazine "Life of Kremenets" was published, books of his own authorship were published, in particular, "Kremenets", "Kremenets Lyceum in 1920-1935".
+The contingent of students was approaching 900 people.

-The official part of the process of reorganization of the institute by transforming it into an academy ended and November 18, 2014 - the day of registration of the Academy Charter - became the starting point of a new stage in the historical progress of our alma mater - in the status of the Academy of Humanities and Pedagogy.
+On March 6, 2012, the 43rd session of the Ternopil Regional Council of the fifth convocation decided to change the type and rename the Kremenets Taras Shevchenko Regional Humanitarian and Pedagogical Institute into the Kremenets Taras Shevchenko Academy of Humanities and Pedagogy.
+After the implementation of a set of legal, administrative, scientific and pedagogical procedures, preparation of the necessary regulatory documents, the State Registration Service of Ukraine registered the Statute of Kremenets Taras Shevchenko Academy of Humanities and Pedagogy.
+The official part of the process of reorganization of the institute by transforming it into an academy is over and the day of November 18, 2014 - the day of registration of the Academy Statute - became the starting point of a new stage in the historical progress of our alma mater - in the status of the Academy of Humanities and Pedagogy.